PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 PrepPilot's readiness score tracks your per-domain performance and tells you whether you are ready to sit or need more time.
 If you hit your readiness threshold, our pass guarantee backs it up.

-If you want a structured approach to getting ready, our complete PMP® study plan covers strategy, materials, and sequencing for both exam versions.
+If you want a structured approach to getting ready, our complete PMP® study plan covers strategy, materials, and sequencing for the 8th Edition exam.

 What Are the Key Takeaways?

 • Exam fees are $425 for PMI members and $675 for non-members.
-Fees are the same for both exam versions.
+Fees did not change with the edition transition.

 • PMI membership ($164/year) saves $86 net on the exam fee compared to non-member pricing (after membership cost).

-• Whatever your timeline, make sure your study materials match the exam version you are taking.
+• Make sure your study materials match the 8th Edition exam.

 Ready to start studying?